Draup/draup_django/README.md

 ## About Draup :

   [Draup](https://draup.com) is an enterprise decision-making platform for global CXO leaders in sales and talent domains.
 Draup combines Artificial Intelligence with human curation to help organizations make data-driven strategic decisions.
 The platform is powered by machine- generated models, which are augmented by a team of analysts adding their learning-based insights to provide a 360-degree transactable view of their sales and talent ecosystem.
 We work on cutting edge technolgies and run highly complex algorithms on huge volumes of data.
-We are open sourcing certain internal tools which are not part of our core propietary business algorithms.
+We are open sourcing certain internal tools which are not part of our core business.